khast3x/Redcloud/README.md

 ## Use-cases

 * Create your personal pentest-lab, and practice your hacking skills with friends and colleagues.
-* Throw off the blue team by deploying honeypots.
-Can be one or one thousand honeypots thanks to containers!
+* Protect your infrastructure using honeypots.
-* Deploy Metasploit or Empire, generate payload, served with nginx files.
+* Deploy Metasploit or Empire, generate payload, served instantly through the `/files/` URI.
-* Launch Sniper, fetch logs using nginx files.
+* Launch Sniper, fetch logs using files.
 * Use the reverse proxy to cover Metasploit or Empire.
-* Use an xss scanner on Juice shop.
+* Perform your bug-bounty pipelines much faster than your competition.
 * Launch scans behind your own Tor socks proxy.
 * View .onion site using Tor socks + Ubuntu VNC.
 * Advanced OSINT with Spiderfoot and a Tor container as proxy.